Fiercefish1/Zigbee-Lock-Manager/README.md

 ## Configuration

 At this time the integration is only designed to manage the codes for a single lock.
-To manage codes for multiple ZHA locks, you can create multiple instances of this interation, but they won't share the same input helpers, they'll each have their own.
+To manage codes for multiple ZHA locks, you can create multiple instances of this integration, but they'll each have their own respsective input helpers.

-*While your lock may support 100 or more lock codes, I recommend opting for 12-24 slots for optimal UI appearance and performance.
+*While your lock may support 100 or more lock codes, it is recommended to choose 12-24 slots for optimal UI appearance and performance.
 The generated YAML was designed for Masonry layouts, and three cards fit nicely to a row.
-For appearances, choose a number of slots divisible by three.
+For your dashboard OCD, choose a number of slots divisible by three.

 Slots: `# of code slots you want to manage` <br>
 Lock: `entity_id of your ZHA keypad lock`